Mods-of-Embers-Adrift/EmbersAdrift-Addons/DPS-HPS Meter/README.md

 ## 🔍 Troubleshooting

 If you don’t see the UI:
-- Press `Insert` to bring it up or reset layout
+- Press `WIP` to bring it up or reset layout
 - Ensure MelonLoader is installed correctly
 - Check for conflicting mods or hook issues